1997–98 South Pacific cyclone season: Tropical Cyclone Pam

-Over the next couple of days the system moved southwards before the FMS reported during December 8, that Pam had peaked as a category 3 severe tropical cyclone with 10-minute sustained wind-speeds of 65 kn.
+Over the next couple of days, the system moved southwards before the FMS reported during December 8, that Pam had peaked as a Category 3 severe tropical cyclone with 10-minute sustained wind-speeds of 65 kn.
 However, during the systems post analysis, the FMS reduced these winds slightly to 60 kn which made Pam a category 2 tropical cyclone, rather than a category 3 severe tropical cyclone on the Australian scale.
 During December 8, the system passed about 140 km to the east of Palmerston Island, before it passed about 75 km to the southwest of Rarotonga early the next day.
-During December 9, Pam started to rapidly weaken as it transitioned into an extra-tropical cyclone, while the FMS reported during the next day that the system had degenerated into depression.
+During December 9, Pam started to rapidly weaken as it transitioned into an extratropical cyclone, while the FMS reported during the next day that the system had degenerated into a depression.
 Over the next few days the system continued to move southeastwards, before it was last noted during December 14, while located to the west of Chile.

 Severe Tropical Cyclone Susan

-During December 20, the FMS started to monitor a weak tropical disturbance, that was located about 915 km to the northwest of Pago-Pago in American Samoa.
-Over the next two weeks the system gradually moved towards the west-southwest, without developing into a tropical cyclone.
-During January 3, the JTWC initiated warnings on the system and designated it as Tropical Cyclone 11P.
-Later that day the FMS named the system Susan as the system had become a category 1 tropical cyclone, while it was located near the Fiji dependency of Rotuma.
-During that day the system continued to rapidly develop with the FMS reporting early on January 4, that Susan had become a category 3 severe tropical cyclone, with 10-minute sustained windspeeds of 120 km/h.
-Later that day the JTWC reported that Susan had become equivalent to a category 1 hurricane on the Saffir-Simpson Hurricane Scale, as atmospheric convection surrounding the system organized further and developed an eye feature.
+On December 20, the FMS started to monitor a weak tropical disturbance that was located about 915 km to the northwest of Pago-Pago in American Samoa.
+Over the next two weeks, the disturbance gradually moved towards the west-southwest, without developing into a tropical cyclone.
+On January 3, the JTWC initiated warnings on the system and designated it as Tropical Cyclone 11P.
+Later that day, the FMS named the depression: Susan, after the system had intensified into a category 1 tropical cyclone, while it was located near Rotuma.
+During the day, the system continued to rapidly intensify with the FMS reporting early on January 4 that Susan had become a Category 3 severe tropical cyclone, with 10-minute sustained winds of 120 km/h.
+Later that day, the JTWC reported that Susan had become equivalent to a Category 1 hurricane on the Saffir-Simpson Hurricane Scale, as atmospheric convection surrounding the system organized further and it developed an eye feature.